Physics-Dude/Phys-Index-EyetrackVR-HW/README.md

 ### Print
 - Print all 3 parts in PETG
-- Refer or use the "PRINT ME" file for suggest orientations.
+- Refer or use the "PRINT ME" file for suggested orientations.
 - ENABLE SUPPORT MATERIAL on build plate only.

 ### Mod the hub